 Then where has the Falun Gong gone, if anywhere?
 And what has become of it?
 Has the world’s largest communist state—a Goliath against a David by any reckoning—pulled off its proposed “solution” to the “Falun Gong problem”—that is, “eradication”?
 Many have read the absence of public protest as a tacit “yes.”
 However, little could be further from the truth.

 The force, or inspiration, behind Falun Gong’s early protests has not died out, and much less has its following.
 Quite the opposite, it has only grown, matured, and evolved.
-With a tenacity born of spiritual conviction, the group has weathered eight years of brutality to today stand as a catalyst for social and political change in China on a scale few could have imagined.
+With a tenacity born of spiritual conviction, the group has weathered twenty years of brutality to today stand as a catalyst for change in China on a scale few could have imagined.
 At present it is waging a human rights effort comprised of everything from phone calls to flyers, public exposés to cable splicings, underground print shops, and even the arts.
 And daily, a chorus of non-Falun Gong voices is joining in, tired of oppressive rule, to demand change.

 As little-known as this is in the West, it likely amounts to the single largest grassroots movement in the history of China—if not the world.
 Never has Chinese history seen a movement of the sort, blending as it does nonviolence, high-tech, and religious conviction.